*IMPORTANT NOTICE* — PLEASE READ (Jan. 23, 2017)

 The rules on in-state tuition for immigrants vary by state and sometimes by college system.
 At least twenty states, as well as major universities in other states, already allow certain students to pay in-state tuition, regardless of their immigration status.
 You will need to check your state’s laws and policies to determine whether residents who have deferred action are eligible to pay in-state tuition.
-In some states, students must have resided with lawful presence in the state for at least a year in order to qualify for in-state tuition.
+In some states, students must have resided with lawful presence in the state for at least a year and meet other requirements established by the university in order to qualify for in-state tuition.

 Although there are strong arguments for letting resident students with deferred action pay in-state tuition, it may take advocacy to ensure that your state recognizes deferred action as an eligible category and accepts your documents for in-state tuition purposes.

 If I am currently detained by U.S. Immigration and Customs Enforcement (ICE), how do I get DACA?

 If you are in immigration detention and qualify for DACA, you should inform your deportation officer.
 You cannot file a DACA request while you are in ICE custody, but if ICE releases you, you can file a request for DACA with USCIS.
 If your deportation officer is unavailable, contact the ICE Community and Detainee Helpline at 1-888-351-4024 (staffed 8 a.m.- 8 p.m., Mon.- Fri.) or the Law Enforcement Support Center hotline at 1-855-448-6903 (staffed 24 hours a day, 7 days a week), or send an email message to [email protected].

 More information about applying for DACA from detention can be found at www.ice.gov/daca.